 Which is problematic because then it’s hard to disentangle my own affect from actual benefits conferred by these skills.
 But that’s where real life comes in as the final arbiter.

 Another recent conversation, though, has convinced me that humans don’t explore nearly as much as we could.
 I think that’s worth keeping in mind.

 So I’ll keep pushing new ideas here on mindlevelup.
 I think one thing I did well was chart the arc of development of ideas across different stages of my thought process on this blog.
 My hope is that with some organization and examples posts from each “stage” of thought, I can at least gesture at the overall shape of how things changed for me.

 Now I think I’m at the point where I want to start exploring crazy magical ideas!

 tldr; For rationality blogging, I’ll keep writing here on MLU, but expect more varied topics that go beyond normal productivity stuff.
-Expect to see an alpha draft of my instrumental rationality mini-book (~60 pages, estimated) coming out soon (~2 months, estimated).
+The mindlevelup book is now in its first publicly viewable draft form.